 After Graduation

-Many students choose to continue their studies at the master’s level.
+Many of our students choose to continue their studies at the master’s level.
 As a trained physicist, you can work in a wide range of fields, such as environmental technology, space research, energy development, computational modelling, and simulations.
 Potential career roles include design engineer, measurement engineer, process developer, or quality manager.
+An alternative is to become a Physics teacher after your bachelor studies by a top-up programme in education (KPU).

 This short video gives an overview of what you can expect from the Bachelor's programme in Physics at Lund University.